Porsche Cayman Common Problems

 Coolant Reservoir Leaks

 One of the most frustrating leaks is a small crack in the coolant reservoir.
 This happens on all models and usually shows up as a coolant smell while driving with minor loss of coolant over a period of time.
-Eventually a minor crack will split wide open and empty the reservoir rapidly – this is to be avoided if at all possible.
+Eventually a minor crack will split wide open and empty the reservoir rapidly.
 Replacing the reservoirs on Cayman is not expensive but can be a pain.

 You should never loose coolant while driving – so if your coolant level does decline over time, find the cause and solve it asap.
-Under worst circumstances this could be a sign of a cracked cylinder liner.
+Later model turbo engines will consume a small amount of coolant between service intervals.

 Radiators